anuket-project/anuket-specifications/doc/ref_model/chapters/glossary.md

 - **Container Image**:	Stored instance of a container that holds a set of software needed to run an application.
 - **Container**:	A lightweight and portable executable image that contains software and all of its dependencies.
->_*Note:*_ OCI defines Conatiner as "An environment for executing processes with configurable isolation and resource limitations.
+>_*Note:*_ OCI defines **Container** as "An environment for executing processes with configurable isolation and resource limitations.
 For example, namespaces, resource limits, and mounts are all part of the container environment."
+A **Container** provides operating-system-level virtualization by abstracting the “user space”.
+One big difference between **Containers** and **VM**s is that unlike VMs, where each **VM** is self-contained with all the operating systems components are within the **VM** package, containers "share" the host system’s kernel with other containers.

 - **Pod**:	The smallest and simplest Kubernetes object.
 A Pod represents a set of running containers on your cluster.
 A Pod is typically set up to run a single primary container.
 It can also run optional sidecar containers that add supplementary features like logging.
 - **Kubernetes Cluster**: A set of machines, called nodes, that run containerised applications managed by Kubernetes.
 A cluster has at least one worker node and at least one master node.